Updated: Mar 31

 Although scientists are still unsure of the exact mechanism-of-action behind minoxidil, they know that increased blood flow helps shift your hair follicles from the telogen (resting) phase of the hair cycle to the anagen (growth) phase.
 There is also evidence suggesting that minoxidil helps lengthen the anagen phase, which results in thicker/longer hair growth.

 In summary, by increasing blood flow, minoxidil helps hair that is in the resting phase transition into the growth phase and hence regrows hair.
+There are other treatments that do this as well (such as laser helmets like this one) that can be used in conjunction with minoxidil to potentially increase effectiveness.

 Now, what happens when you stop using minoxidil?